What is a group captive?

 • Minimum premium: $300,000

-The program's size, membership diversity, and careful approach to risk selection allow Millennium to capitalize on its spread of risk and optimize the distribution potential to its insured owners.
+The program's size, membership diversity and careful approach to risk selection allow Millennium to capitalize on its spread of risk and optimize the distribution potential to its insured owners.

 Vision was established in 2002.
 Its extensive eligibility guidelines have provided a varied membership base and an advantageous spread of risk.
 Because of its beneficial diversification, Vision has been able to consider some "difficult" industry classifications.
 Current membership includes automotive dealers, foundry operations, hotels, restaurants and a lumber company.